marcwieland95/documentation/hook.md

 #### Closure

 Sometimes you may need the easiest solution.
-Passing `Closure` simply do the job.
+Passing a `Closure` simply does the job.

 ```php
 Hook::action($name, function() {